-It shall be unethical for any person to offer, give, or agree to give any City Employee or former City Employee, or any City Employee or former City Employee to solicit, demand, accept, or agree to accept from another person, a gratuity or an offer of employment in connection with any decision, approval, disapproval, recommendation, or preparation of any part of a program requirement or a purchase request, influencing the content of any specification or procurement standard, rendering of advice, investigation, auditing, or in any other advisory capacity in any proceeding or application, request for ruling, determination, claim or controversy, or other particular matter, pertaining to any program requirement or a contract or subcontract, or to any solicitation or proposal.
+14 No person shall offer, give, or agree to give any city employee or former city employee, 15 and no city employee or former city employee shall solicit, demand, accept, or agree to accept from another person, a gratuity or an offer of employment in connection with any decision, approval, 16 17 disapproval, recommendation, or preparation of any part of a program requirement or a purchase 18 request, influencing the content of any specification or procurement standard, rendering of advice, 19 investigation, auditing, or in any other advisory capacity in any proceeding or application, request 20 for ruling, determination, claim or controversy, or other particular matter, pertaining to any program 21 requirement or a contract or subcontract, or to any solicitation or proposal.

-(2) Kickbacks.
+22 (2) Kickbacks.

-It shall be unethical for any payment, gratuity, or offer of employment to be made by or on behalf of a subcontractor under a Contract to the prime Contractor or higher tier subcontractor or any person associated therewith, as an inducement for the award of a subcontract or order.
+It shall be prohibited for any payment, gratuity, or offer of employment to be made by or 24 on behalf of a subcontractor under a contract to the prime contractor or higher tier subcontractor or 25 any person associated therewith, as an inducement for the award of a subcontract or order.

-(3) Contract Clause.
+(3) Contract clause.

-The prohibition against gratuities and kickbacks prescribed in this section shall be conspicuously set forth in every Contract and Solicitation.
+The prohibition against gratuities and kickbacks prescribed in this section shall be 27 28 conspicuously set forth in every contract and solicitation.